The Derived Auslander-Iyama Correspondence: Introduction

 \subsection{Acknowledgements}

-The authors thank Peter J{\o}rgensen, Zhengfang Wang and the Uppsala Representation Theory Group for comments on a previous versions of this article, as well as Yank{\i} Lekili for bringing references \cite{Sei15,LP11} to our attention.
-They are particularly grateful to Julian K{\"u}lshammer for his numerous comments and suggestions.
-The authors also wish to thank A.~Lorenzin for a question that lead to the inclusion of \Cref{subsec:strong}.
-Finally, the authors thank Martin Herschend for discussions in relation to extending the scope of our main results, see~\Cref{rmk:Herschend}.
+The authors thank Yifei Cheng, Carlo Klapproth, Peter J{\o}rgensen, Zhengfang Wang and the Uppsala Representation Theory Group for comments on a previous versions of this article, as well as Yank{\i} Lekili for bringing references \cite{Sei15,LP11} to our attention.
+The authors also wish to thank A.~Lorenzin for a question that lead to the inclusion of \Cref{subsec:strong} and Martin Herschend for discussions in relation to extending the scope of our main results, and for suggesting to include~\Cref{rmk:skew-group-algebras}.
+The authors are particularly grateful to Julian K{\"u}lshammer, Alexandra Zvonareva and an anonymous referee for their numerous comments and suggestions that have greatly improved the presentation of this article.